gitter-badger/wako/README.md

 It also provides a simple remote control for Kodi and allow you to play any movies or tv shows (using [providers](https://github.com/JumBay/wako/blob/master/README.md#provider)) via [Elementum](https://github.com/elgatito/plugin.video.elementum) addon

+## Features

+- Trakt.tv movies and shows sync
+- Notification on new aired episodes
+- Kodi remote control
+- Play any media from provider to kodi thanks to Elementum addons

 # Installation

 ## Android